resistaiart/forge-service/README.md

 ### Configuration

 Forge Service allows for deep customization through user profiles, which store preferences such as:

-Preferred Sampler
+- **Preferred Sampler

-Resolution
+- **Resolution

-Aspect Ratio
+- **Aspect Ratio

-Content Preferences (e.g., allow NSFW)
+- **Content Preferences (e.g., allow NSFW)
 These profiles are stored and used to adapt the settings for each generation request, ensuring personalized output.

 ### Diagnostics
 The service provides detailed diagnostics explaining optimization choices, such as:

-CFG scale (controls creativity vs. prompt adherence)
+- **CFG scale (controls creativity vs. prompt adherence)

-Sampler choice (e.g., Euler vs. DPM)
+- **Sampler choice (e.g., Euler vs. DPM)

-Resolution (e.g., 832x1216 for general use, or 1024x1024 for upscaling)
+- **Resolution (e.g., 832x1216 for general use, or 1024x1024 for upscaling)

-Steps (higher steps = higher quality, but slower generation)
+- **Steps (higher steps = higher quality, but slower generation)

 Diagnostics also include alternative options for each setting, helping users understand how to tweak their settings for different outcomes.

 ### Safety Scrubbing
 Safety scrubbing ensures that no harmful or disallowed content is used in the prompt.
 The service filters out:

-NSFW or explicit content
+- **NSFW or explicit content

-Child-related terms or youth-coded tokens
+- **Child-related terms or youth-coded tokens

-Other unwanted keywords such as abuse or violence
+- **Other unwanted keywords such as abuse or violence

 ### Integrations
 The Forge Service can integrate with various external systems, such as:

-External APIs: Can connect to platforms like HuggingFace, CivitAI, etc.
+- **External APIs: Can connect to platforms like HuggingFace, CivitAI, etc.

-Workflow Patches: Supports ComfyUI patches for user-specific workflows.
+- **Workflow Patches: Supports ComfyUI patches for user-specific workflows.

 ### Contributing

-We welcome contributions to Forge Service!
-If you have ideas or improvements, feel free to:
+I welcome contributions to the Forge Project!

-Fork the repository.

-Create a new branch for your feature.

-Submit a pull request with a detailed explanation of the changes.
+- **If you have any ideas or suggestions for improvement, please don't hesitate to contact me below..

 ### License